Welcome to bradyvisuals, home of American lifestyle photographer Kyle Brady

 Friday- said farewell to our friends and hello to the in-laws.
 Pool time, then split up to go shopping as I stayed back with Dylan.
 Met back together at Bird & Bettys, formerly the Ketch, and had one of the most fun happy hours of the week on the upstairs balcony.
 Awesome food like Jersey Devil (fried oyster over deviled egg), pizza, and shrimp toast.
 Of course we couldn't leave without some ice cream!
 Home for last dip in the pool, packing everything up for our departure, and one final OneWheel ride down to the bay

 Saturday- had to checkout early by 9am but we made it just in time...so rewarded ourselves with donuts from Marvel across the street.
 Drove up 20 blocks to setup a beach day, parking near the house of Hudson's friend Brody, who had come down the day before.
 Spent a few hours on the beach and Hudson decided he would stay one more night at the invitation of his friend.
 The rest of us drove back home, saw Clarence for the first time in 7 days, and unpacked everything from both cars.
 Missed Hudson but heard he was riding wave runners and jumping into the bay, so I think he made the right choice to stay.
+Trips like this may happen now on a more regular basis, or may never happen in quite the same way again.
+That's why it's so important for me to capture, store , and share these moments in time, these events that are shaping my life.
+To be honest, despite the hundreds of keepers shown on this album, there were so many more moments shared without being documented whatsoever.
+I try to keep a reasonable balance to stay in the moment when it matters, vs document when appropriate.
+Gotta say we are officially now on a hot streak of successful travels, events, and life progression.
+It's hard not to reflect on that and be filled with gratitude for what we have and who we are able to share life's moments with.
+LBI has some kind of spiritual power to it, where that when combined with extended friends and family, comes pretty close to emblemizing my personal version of heaven on Earth.
+Or at least represents the peak of my own narrow concept of happiness. <3 LBI <3

 6/11/22 - Had an absolutely wonderful time celebrating Nana's 66th Birthday at Grounds for Sculpture.
 It had been too long since we were there previously and were quickly reminded how much of a gem that place is.
 We wrapped up the day attending a Graduation party for our neighbor Brady, making it a memorable Saturday.

+6/4/22 - Realizing that we haven't taken full potential of our house for socializing, we took on the ambitious plan of hosting our friends and their families for a summer kickoff BBQ.
 Officially justified by the Persiani's upcoming move to North Jersey, and with a goal of whipping the house and landscape into shape, we invited and hosted 25-30 people for a casual outside hangout filled with lawn games, delicious BBQ from More than Q, and most importantly, time spent amongst friends.
 Needless to say, other than not getting our deck fixed in advance, the event was an overwhelming success.

 Spring 2022: